Students would be required to complete four upper-division courses to satisfy this Concentration:

 - Strategies for Managing New and Growing Ventures

-Based on our discussion with members of the MBA faculty, we are confident that there will be a sufficient number of approved MBA courses offered each semester in order for our law students to be able to complete the required two electives at the Hilton Business School.
+Based on our discussion with members of the MBA faculty, we are confident that there will be a sufficient number of approved MBA courses offered each semester for our law students to be able to complete the required two electives at the College of Business Administration.
 In addition, the Concentration Faculty Advisor will monitor the MBA course catalogue and suggest courses that should be added or deleted as appropriate.

-NOTE: As a matter of existing LLS policy, in order for students to receive full credit for the two MBA courses that are the required electives for this new concentration, LLS students must complete all of the requirements for the Law & Entrepreneurship Concentration.
+NOTE: As a matter of existing LLS policy, for students to receive full credit for the two MBA courses that are the required electives for this new concentration, LLS students must complete all of the requirements for the Entrepreneurship Concentration.